Green to the Extreme

 We know where all our garbage goes: kitchen foods to the village pigs and everything else is composted or recycled.
 There’s even a special composting trough from feminine hygiene products which guests are given a special paper bag for disposal.
 See our article on our Library of Articles page https://www.balisilentretreat.com/do-you-know-what-happens-to-your-garbage-we-do/

 Organic is an interesting word and we know that many gardeners and farmers feel that it simply means not using pesticides.
-For us, it means NO commercial anything; no bags of fertilizer, fungicide, herbicide, insecticide and taking dead clay soil and resurrecting it into life-giving-food:
+For us, it means NO commercial anything; no bags of fertilizer, fungicide, herbicide, insecticide.
+We embrace SUSTAINABLE farming, which means saving our seeds and strong self sustaining vegetables.
+Our soil?
+We take dead clay soil and over many years, resurrect it into life-giving-food.

 It’s more simple here and we’d like to keep it simple.